yanesca/mbedtls/docs/architecture/threatmodel/mbed_crypto_threat_model.md

 The keystore might be implemented in several different ways too.
-It can for example be a secure non-volatile memory (eg. on-chip flash), some secure storage service, encrypted files or perhaps files protected by plain OS access control.
+It can for example be a secure non-volatile memory (eg. on-chip flash), some secure storage service, encrypted files or files protected by plain OS access control.

 In an ideal case cryptographic hardware and the keystore are used exclusively by Mbed Crypto.
 In practice however they both might potentially be used by